 Setting aside an emergency fund is essential.
 As a homeowner, unexpected things are bound to happen.
 Whether it’s a water leak or roof damage, you don't want to be caught in a position where you're scrambling and having to borrow additional funds in order to pay for this emergency expense.

 Consider a Scotia Total Equity® Plan STEP alongside a cash emergency fund

-As you pay down your mortgage, the equity in your home continues to build, and so does your borrowing power – you can borrow up to 80% of your home equity.
-STEP also allows you to access credit through a variety of secured revolving credit solutions at low rates.
+You can initially borrow up to 80% of your home equity.2 As you pay down your mortgage, the equity in your home continues to build, and so does your borrowing power.
+STEP allows you to access credit through multiple secured revolving credit solutions at low rates.

 So, how I think about it is that even if I need to borrow funds for an emergency or other fund, I know I'm also paying less interest and am better off financially in the big picture of things.

 It’s important for home buyers to know which financial products are available to them.
 Many home buyers want to go through a broker because they typically focus on getting you the lowest rate, instead of the flexibility of a borrowing solution, such as STEP.
 In this way, some home buyers compromise their future saving potential for a temporary lower rate.
 I know a couple of my customers that personally took advantage of the STEP and greatly benefitted from the secured ScotiaLine® Personal Line of Credit, which is a great example of a low-rate borrowing solution.

 During the home buying process, you may meet with your advisor many times over a short time period.
 However, don't let this exciting time be the only time you talk with your advisor.

 I would recommend meeting with your financial advisor at least once a year because a lot can happen in a year.
 With everything going on in the world, there are many changes happening and every person is impacted differently.
 Everyone will experience different financial scenarios, both good and bad, but having a financial advisor that you know and trust can help you navigate your money and set achievable financial goals.